 I am on Koh Samui now.
 Unlike Koh Phangan, where I am constantly surrounded by people I know (I’ve spent a good amount of time on the island in the past few years.
-With my super power to make friends everywhere I go, you can imagine how many people I know on the island.)
+With my superpower of making friends everywhere I go, you can imagine how many people I know on the island.), being on Koh Samui feels like being on a different planet.

-In the past 4 years living the nomadic life, Koh Phangan has been my ‘home’.
-It’s the place I come back to every time I am tired of traveling and wanting to be at a place where people know my name.
-Where I know where to go and who to talk to for everything I need.
-It’s been my place of comfort living this adventurous, not knowing where I’ll be tomorrow or next week type of life.
+In the past 4 years of living the nomadic life, Koh Phangan has been my home.
+It’s the place I come back to every time I am tired of traveling and wanting to be at a place where people know my name – where I know where to go and who to talk to for everything I need.
+It’s been my place of comfort living this adventurous, not-knowing-where-I’ll-be-tomorrow type of life.

 The past two months being back on the island (from northern Thailand), I had been so happy to see my friends again.
-But as time goes, I feel more and more heavy with all the connections I have on the island.
+But as time goes, I feel heavier and heavier with all the connections I have on the island.
 I gave it the term ‘connection fatigue’.
 I dreamt of being at a place where nobody knows me.
 Where I can camouflage into the background.
 Do whatever I want.
 Go wherever I want.
-It sounds funny this is what I was ‘dreaming of’.
-That’s why I’d been wanting to come to Samui to live a ‘simpler life’.
+It sounds funny this is what I was dreaming of.
+That’s why I’d been wanting to come to Samui to live a simpler life.

 Many people might be surprised to know (including me!) that my ideal vacation nowadays is where I could spend hours and hours reading a book without distraction or obligation to be anywhere (some call this getting old).
 It’s so simple yet so rejuvenating.

-To live in Lamai at the moment, I stay within the perimeter of 5km from my house.
+Living in Lamai at the moment, I stay within the perimeter of 5km from my house.
 As soon as I find a coffee shop or a restaurant I like in a new city, it immediately becomes my go-to place almost every day.
-I like the simplicity of it.
+I like the routine and the simplicity of it.
+Instead of discovering new places, I go to the same place every day.
 I think it brings a sense of familiarity and certainty to my uncertain life.

-I am now sitting in front of my Macbook, facing the ocean with the full moon rising and shining in front of mah face.
+I am now sitting in front of my Macbook, facing the ocean, with the full moon rising and shining on my face.
 Oh my oh my.
 I cried a little over the beauty of all this.

 Another moment, another day to be grateful for.